Moths of North Carolina

 Distribution in North Carolina

 Distribution: Ectoedemia ulmella is broadly distributed in eastern North America.
-It occurs in southeastern Canada (Ontario, Quebec, New Brunswick) and throughout much of the eastern US from Maine and Vermont westward to Ohio, and southward to Mississippi, Alabama, and Florida.
-As of 2020, our records are from the Inner Coastal Plain and eastern Piedmont where Tracy Feldman has surveyed for leafminers.
+It occurs in southeastern Canada (Ontario, Quebec, New Brunswick) and throughout much of the eastern US from Maine and Vermont westward to Ohio, and southward to Mississippi, Alabama and Florida.
+As of 2024, our records are all from the Inner Coastal Plain and eastern Piedmont where Tracy Feldman and others have extensively surveyed for leafminers.

 County Map: Clicking on a county returns the records for the species in that county.